pukkok/react-merge-table/README.md

 npm run dev
 ```

-> This will start a local dev server using Vite at `http://localhost:5174`
+> This will start a local dev server using Vite at `http://localhost:5173`

-By default, it loads the English demo (`App.en.tsx`).
-To test the Korean version, just change this line in `examples/main.tsx`:
+To test the Korean version, change this line in `examples/main.tsx`:

 ```tsx
 import App from './App.ko'